Delivering Meaningful Customer Experiences

 Using first party data (data and details which a business collects about its customers) to re-target and inform your existing customers about specials, sales or new products is a great way to create meaningful customer experiences.

 BUT – this is not about just placing a customer’s name in an email and spamming them with a bunch of your products!
 The process is about removing any friction from their experience, this can be based on their previous interaction with your brand or website.
-Customers appreciate recommendations based on past purchases, they like to be rewarded with promotions and discounts for their loyalty – all of these personal touches are part of the experience for customers.
+Customers appreciate recommendations based on past purchases, they like to be rewarded with promotions and discounts for their loyalty – all of these personal touches are part of how they experience your brand.
 Think about your customers and what you know about them – what would they actually appreciate landing in their inbox?

 Utilising a solid CRM (we use Hubspot) to implement this personalisation technique is simple for most businesses and sees significant results.